Risk and optimal policies in bandit experiments: Introduction

+\citet{wager2021diffusion} and \citet{fan2021diffusion} study the properties of TS under diffusion asymptotics, but do not address the question of optimal policies under Bayes and minimax risk, as we do here.
+We define Bayes risk using `non-negligible' priors, i.e., priors applied on the mean rewards \textit{after} scaling them by the minimax, $n^{-1/2}$, rate (see Section \ref{subsec:Bayes-risk}).
+This a major departure from the existing literature that, starting from \citet{lai1987adaptive}, employs a fixed prior, but which leads to a trivial Bayes risk of $0$ under the $n^{-1/2}$ scaling.
+This literature instead analyzes Bayes risk using large-deviation methods without scaling the rewards, but as it is based on analysis of tail probabilities and not distributional approximations, the results are not sharp enough to select between various policies, e.g., both TS and UCB attain the large-deviation lower bound.
+By contrast, we characterize the minimal Bayes risk under the $n^{-1/2}$ scaling as the solution to a $2^{\textrm{nd}}$-order partial differential equation (PDE).

-Next, using a limit of experiments approach, we show that the PDE characterization also holds asymptotically under both parametric and non-parametric distributions of the rewards.
-Thus, any bandit problem can be asymptotically reduced to one with normally distributed rewards.
-As part of this reduction we also characterize the state variables it is (asymptotically) sufficient to restrict attention to.
-Apart from time, only two state variables per arm are needed: the number of times the arm has been pulled in the past, and either the score process, for parametric models, or the cumulative rewards from pulling the arm, for nonparametric models.
-These results are novel and clearly important for dimension reduction.
+We first demonstrate this characterization for Gaussian rewards, using the theory of viscosity solutions to PDEs \citep{crandall1992user}.
+The PDE machinery is indispensable because existing results (\citealp{wager2021diffusion,fan2021diffusion}) only apply to continuous policies, whereas the optimal Bayes policy is generically deterministic, and hence discontinuous.
+Next, using a limit of experiments approach, we show that the same PDE characterization also holds asymptotically under both parametric and non-parametric distributions of the rewards.
+Thus, any bandit problem can be asymptotically reduced to one with Gaussian rewards.
+As part of this reduction, we find that it is sufficient to restrict attention to just two state variables per arm, apart from time: these are the number of times the arm has been pulled in the past, and either the score process (for parametric models) or the cumulative rewards from pulling the arm (for nonparametric models).
+This reduction in dimension is perhaps the main practical insight of this paper since the state space otherwise grows linearly with $n$ (see Section \ref{subsec:Heuristics}).

-We demonstrate the equivalence of experiments by extending the posterior approximation method of \citet[Section 6.4]{le2000asymptotics} to bandit experiments.
+We demonstrate the equivalence of experiments by extending the posterior approximation method of \citet[Section 6.4]{le2000asymptotics} to sequential experiments.
 The proof makes use of novel arguments involving uniform approximation of log-likelihoods and posteriors in sequential settings.
-It also differs from the standard approach based on asymptotic representations, which rely on a coupling argument to ensure the distribution of welfare from any sequence of policies is replicated by another policy in the limit experiment.
-But coupling is difficult to establish for continuous time processes, such as those arising under diffusion asymptotics.
-The techniques employed here are thus of independent interest for analyzing other types of sequential experiments.
+It also differs from the standard approach based on asymptotic representations; the latter is difficult to implement under diffusion asymptotics as it requires the construction of couplings between continuous time processes.
+The techniques introduced here are thus of independent interest for analyzing other types of sequential experiments.